swoodo/landing-page-fcc/README.md

 # landing-page-fcc
-Landing Page Project for FreeCodeCamp.org
+Landing Page Project for FreeCodeCamp.org.
+Made with html, css, and javascript.